Dora Montefiore: Suffragette

 An influence on her socialist views was from time with Julia Dawson, on the Clarion Van in the West Midlands and she continued to see the need for women to be given the right to vote, as a class issue.

 In 1898, Montefiore produced a book of verse Singings Through the Dark.
-She also continued to be active in the suffrage movement, serving on the executive of Millicent Fawcett's National Union of Women's Suffrage Societies and she joined the Women's Social and Political Union that had been formed by Emmeline and Christabel Pankhurst.
-In 1897, Montefiore proposed the formation of the Women's Tax Resistance League.
+She also continued to be active in the suffrage movement, serving on the executive of Millicent Fawcett's National Union of Women's Suffrage Societies (NUWSS) and she joined the Women's Social and Political Union (WSPU) that had been formed by Emmeline and Christabel Pankhurst.
+In 1897, Montefiore proposed the formation of the Women's Tax Resistance League (WTRL).
 In 1906, to protest lack of political representation, Montefiore refused to pay her taxes and remained barricaded in her home for six weeks.
 The League used this occasion as an opportunity for demonstrations and publicity:

 The house, surrounded by a wall, could be reached only through an arched doorway, which Montefiore and her maid barred against the bailiffs.
 For six weeks, Montefiore resisted payment of her taxes, addressing the frequent crowds through the upper windows of the house.

-Her house had a banner displayed across the wall saying: “Women should vote for the laws they obey and the taxes they pay.”
-And she said "I was doing this because the mass of non-qualified women could not demonstrate in the same way, and I was to that extent their spokeswoman.
-It was the crude fact of women’s political disability that had to be forced on an ignorant and indifferent public."
+Her house had a banner displayed saying: “Women should vote for the laws they obey and the taxes they pay.”
+Montefiore said "I was doing this because the mass of non-qualified women could not demonstrate in the same way, and I was to that extent their spokeswoman.
+It was the crude fact of women's political disability that had to be forced on an ignorant and indifferent public."
 In October of the same year, Adela Pankhurst, Montefiore and others were arrested for demanding votes for women in the lobby of the House of Commons.
 Montefiore later described the experience and the interior of Holloway Prison.
-Montefiore also joined several socialist organisations around this time, including the Women's Freedom League, the Social Democratic Federation and the British Socialist Party.
-Montefiore was a linguist and responsible for the first English translation of the work of Maxim Gorky.
+Montefiore also joined several socialist organisations around this time, including the Women's Freedom League (WFL), the Social Democratic Federation and the British Socialist Party.
+Montefiore was also a linguist and responsible for the first English translation of the work of Maxim Gorky.